University of Sussex: Campus

-Sussex is situated near the city of Brighton and Hove, and surrounded by the South Downs National Park.
-It is the only English university to be located in a National Park.
-The campus is also close to Lewes and is approximately an hour away from London.
+The University of Sussex is situated near the city of Brighton and Hove, next to the Stanmer Park reserve, and extends into the Lewes District in its eastern fringe.
+The closest train station is Falmer railway station, located at about nine minutes from Brighton station.
+The campus is also close to the medieval town of Lewes and is approximately an hour away from London.
+Located within the South Downs National Park, it is the only English university existing in a National Park.

 The campus, designed by Sir Basil Spence, is next to the village of Falmer but mostly within the city boundaries of Brighton and Hove.
 It is close to the South Downs, which influenced Spence's design of the campus.
 In 1959, the Basil Spence and Partners company began planning and designing the campus, to be built over a 15-year period.
 In 1971, 17 buildings had been designed and built winning numerous awards including a medal from the Royal Institute of British Architects and a Civic Trust award.
 Spence expressed his awe at the beauty of the surrounding region and designed the campus as a stream of low buildings so as not to disturb the natural scenery around.
 Brick was chosen throughout as it was the dominant material used across Sussex.

-As the campus developed, Spence connected the buildings by a series of 'green, interlocking courtyards that Spence felt created a sense of enclosure'.
+As the campus developed, Spence connected the buildings by a series of 'green, interlocking courtyards that he felt created a sense of enclosure'.

-Today the campus is self-contained, with facilities including eights cafes/restaurants, a post office, a Co-op Food store, a market, a bank, a pharmacy, a health centre (including a dentist) and childcare facilities.
+The campus is self-contained, with facilities including eights cafes/restaurants, a post office, a Co-op Food store, a market, a bank, a pharmacy, a health centre (including a dentist) and childcare facilities.
 Spence's designs were appreciated by architects; many of the campus buildings won awards.
 A number of features define these buildings, including the materials used and the fact that many of them have planted and tree-filled courtyards.
 The gatehouse-inspired Falmer House won a bronze medal from the Royal Institute of British Architects.
-Another campus building, The Meeting House, won the Civic Trust award in 1969.
-In 1993, the buildings which made up the core of Spence's designs were given listed building status, with Falmer House being one of only two buildings to be given a Grade 1 status of "exceptional interest".
-A number of the original buildings are now Grade I listed buildings, the first time university buildings in England become listed.
+In 1993, the buildings which made up the core of Spence's designs were given listed building status, with Falmer House being awarded the highest designation, Grade 1, as a building of "exceptional interest".
+A number of the original buildings are now Grade II listed buildings.